by

 nice safety tips about cracking rims!

-while squeezing the pair of spokes until the noise was eliminated."
+spoke while squeezing the pair of spokes until the noise was

 Thanks TJ!

-that's slightly loose or inadequately lubed will make a click when
+crankarm that's slightly loose or inadequately lubed will make

-Most crankarms require special tools for removal.
-If yours are held
+require special tools for removal.
+If yours are held on by nuts

 you can also remove the crankarms by riding the bike, BUT